Jeffrey Vinik: Philanthropy

 In 1998, Vinik and his wife, Penny, donated $1.25 million to endow a professorship at Duke's engineering school.
 The next year, they donated $5 million towards facilities at the engineering school.
 In 2012, they donated $10 million to create a challenge fund to endow associate and full professorships dedicated to addressing complex societal challenges.
 He donated $1.5 million to build a new Jewish Community Center in South Tampa.
 With his wife, he also donated to Vanderbilt University in 2016-2017.

+After his October 2024 sale of a majority ownership stake in the Tampa Bay Lightning, the Vinik Family donated $20M to give every full-time employee of the Tampa Bay Lightning a $50K bonus.